VighneshKharge/Spotify-Data-Pipline-Project/README.md

  - From extracted data of the playlist, information about the song, album & artist needs to be extracted.

- - In this code, data is converted from JSON format to csv & it is stored in an S3 bucket.
+ - In this code, data is converted from JSON format to CSV & it is stored in an S3 bucket.
 Refer Spotify-Data-Pipeline-Project.ipynb

  - Note:
   1. In configuration --> change Timeout to 1 min as by default it is 3 sec.